-Today, in this blog we will talk about how you can score 65+ in the PTE Exam through this perfect PTE Study Plan.
+Today, in this blog we will talk about how you can score 65+ in the Pearson test through this perfect PTE Study Plan.
 For the target score, you are considering the following scenarios :

 - In PTE Preparation time: You have 12 days to prepare for the exam.
 We are considering that you have 2 hrs on a daily basis for preparation.

 - Mock Tests & Practice Tests: You have access to at least 5 PTE Scored Mock Tests, 2 Full Length PTE Practice Tests, 12- 20 Section wise tests, 40+ Task types tests ( 2 tests for each task type)